jotapapel/javaesque/README.md

 ## Usage
 Metatypes are the backbone of this library.

-There are three types of *metatypes*: Enumerations, Interfaces and Classes.
+There are three types of *metatypes*: **Enumerations**, **Interfaces** and **Classes**.

 ### Creating a new metatype
 There are two ways to create a new metatype.

 #### First method
+When using the first method we not only create a new metatype, but also a global variable with the name of the newly created metatype that contains it.

-The first method has four blocks:
+This method has four distintive parts that must be called in the following order:
 1. The **metatype function**: `enum`, `interface` or `class`.
 2. The **name**: A string containing the new metatypes name.
 3. The **modifiers**: Special functions that modify the metatype (each metatype has different modifiers: enumerations have no modifiers, interfaces have two and classes have three).